dhruuvd-1704/dy-dx/README.md

 2. **Social Media Links Support**: Integrate support for analyzing and detecting deepfakes in videos shared on social media platforms with direct links.

+3. **Detection Using Audio Anomalies**: Incorporate audio analysis to detect anomalies that may indicate deepfake content.

 ## Model Files

 You can download the trained models from the following link: